-New Home Sales Climb in Savannah According to Freshest Data
+New Home Closings and Prices in Savannah Decline According to Latest Figures

-There was a rise in new home closings in the Savannah, GA market in January year-over-year, and the percentage hike was an improvement from December 2013, suggesting the market may be gaining momentum.
-New home closings saw a boost of 37.2% from the year earlier to 59.
-This followed a 22.2% jump year-over-year in December.
+In April, there was a fall year-over-year in new home closings in the Savannah, GA market, and the percentage drop was steeper than March 2014, suggesting the market may be worsening.
+New home closings saw a 13.8% decline from a year earlier to 56.
+This came on the heels of a 4.2% fall year-over-year in March.

-A total of 902 new homes were sold during the 12 months that ended in January, up from 886 for the year that ended in December.
+A total of 923 new homes were sold during the 12 months that ended in April, down from 932 for the year that ended in March.

-New home closings accounted for 18.2% of overall housing closings.
-This is better than the 10.6% of closings a year earlier.
-Closings of new and existing homes declined year-over-year in January after also falling in December year-over-year.
+Of the total number of closings, new home closings made up 11.4%.
+New home closings were 10.6% of overall closings last year.
+Closings of new and existing homes sank year-over-year in April after also falling in March year-over-year.

 Pricing and Mortgage Trends